 Due to the #COVID-19 and quarantine, with children out of school, heightened care needs of older persons and overwhelmed health services, the unpaid care work has increased.
 Working mothers with two children were 40% more stressed than the average person under pre-pandemic conditions.
 Whereas, during the pandemic, for 57% of mothers and 32% of fathers the mental health has been worse.

-Unpaid childcare has been mostly provided by women, because of the traditional gender roles and partly because of the structure of women’s economic participation.
-Women are also less likely to have a financial safety net, due to greater job insecurity and lower average pay rates for women, and particularly women of colour.
+Unpaid childcare has been mostly provided by women because of the traditional gender roles and partly because of the structure of women’s economic participation.
+Women are also less likely to have a financial safety net, due to greater job insecurity and lower average pay rates.
 They are twice as likely as men to report being unable to afford necessities for more than a month if they lost their job.
 Whereas, black women are three times as likely as white men to report this financial insecurity.